bwebste20/CircuitPython/README.md

 ### LEDFade:
 #### Objective
-Make a LED fade from full brightness (255) to
+Make a LED fade up to the full brightness (255) and back down to the lowest (0).

 #### Lessons
 In this assignment we learned how to use the new metro express board as well as CircuitPython using Mu.